 The history of zero-turn mowers can be traced back in 1949 when Max Roper, a resident of Warrensburg, MO, invented the first commercially available three-wheeled zero turn mower; “the Ride King”.
 The front wheel of the device was able to turn 360 degrees reducing the turning radius to nothing.
 Despite all that, the Ride King was complicated and not that easy to use.

 However, the first true zero turn mower was invented by John Regier in 1964.
 The mower came with hydraulically controlled drive wheels that were designed to spin in either direction.
 Regier sold the patent to Hustler Turf, who called the machine – the Hustler.
 On the list, it’s also essential to mention Grasshopper Mowers, who invented the first commercially viable zero-turn mower in 1969.

 Zero-turn mowers have taken over the lawn mower industry.
-The machines were invented several decades ago and have proved to offer better mowing experience than traditional lawn tractors.
+The machines were invented several decades ago and have proved to offer a better mowing experience than traditional lawn tractors.
 However, due to different models and brands of zero-turn mowers, you should know that the machines perform differently.
 Therefore, be wise when buying a zero-turn mower.